-The root-verb פאר (pa'ar I) means to glorify.
-It's used of people glorifying themselves by boasting (Judges 7:2, Isaiah 10:15), but more often of YHWH glorifying Himself in Israel (Isaiah 44:23, 49:3) or in the Branch (Isaiah 60:21) or His planting (Isaiah 61:3).
+The verb פאר (pa'ar I) means to glorify.
+It's used of people glorifying themselves by boasting (Judges 7:2, Isaiah 10:15), but more often of YHWH glorifying himself in Israel (Isaiah 44:23, 49:3) or in the Branch (Isaiah 60:21) or his planting (Isaiah 61:3).
 Remember these typically agricultural metaphors for when we will discuss פאר (p'r II) below.

 In Exodus 8:5, Moses asks of the Pharaoh to "glorify" him with an answer to his question, which appears to be a colloquial expression such as we have "excuse me, but could you please tell me..". or "could you do me the honor of telling me.."..